arduino/docs-content/content/micropython/06.communication/uart/uart.md

 ### Code Example

-Copy the following code into your `main.py` file and run it:
+Copy the following code into your `main.py` file and run it on the board you designated as "primary":

 ```python
 from machine import UART, Timer